Shaswat2001/Drowsiness-Detector/README.md

 # Drowsiness-Detector

-Used to alert the river in case he/she falls asleep therby reducing the chances of accidents.
+Used to alert the driver in case he/she falls asleep therby reducing the chances of accidents.

 ## Dependencies
 1. import keras